PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Benchmarking setup

-To evaluate how well an objective metric is able to estimate perceptual quality, the Mean Opinion Scores (MOS) computed from ratings of subjects that participate in an experiment are required and serve as ground truth.
-The metrics are typically benchmarked after applying a regression model in order to map the objective scores to the subjective quality range, while also to account for biases, non-linearities and saturations that might appear in subjective testing.
-In particular, let us define the result of execution of a particular objective metric indicates a Predicted Quality Score (PQS).
-A predicted MOS, denoted as P(MOS), is estimated by applying a fitting function on the [PQS, MOS] data-set.
-In our analysis, the Recommendation ITU-T J.149~\cite{ITUTJ149} is followed, using the logistic fitting function type II.
-The PLCC, the SROCC, and the RMSE are computed between the PQS and MOS to conclude on the linearity, monotonicity, and accuracy of the objective quality predictors, respectively.
+To evaluate the performance of an objective quality metric in predicting perceptual quality, \acrfull{mos} from subjects participating in dedicated experiments are employed as ground truth.
+The metrics are typically benchmarked after applying a fitting function to map the objective scores to the subjective quality range, while also accounting for biases, non-linearities, and saturations from subjective testing.
+Let us define a score obtained by the execution of an objective metric as a \acrfull{pqs}.
+A predicted MOS, denoted as P(MOS), is estimated by applying the fitting function on the [PQS, MOS] data set.
+In our analysis, the Recommendation ITU-T J.149~\cite{ITUTJ149} is followed, using the logistic function type~II.
+Then, the \acrfull{plcc}, the \acrfull{srocc}, and the \acrfull{rmse} are computed between the P(MOS) and MOS to draw conclusions on the linearity, monotonicity, and accuracy of the objective quality metrics, respectively.